jbock-java/jbock/README.md

-`jbock 2.3` is an annotation processor that generates a [getopt_long](https://www.gnu.org/software/libc/manual/html_node/Getopt.html)-like CLI parser, with an extra focus on positional parameters.
+`jbock 2.3` is an annotation processor that generates a [getopt_long](https://www.gnu.org/software/libc/manual/html_node/Getopt.html)-like command line parser.

-Its primary goals are:
+Its main purposes are:

-* To generate concise parser code from a command line interface that's declared via annotations.
+* To generate readable parser code from Java annotations.
-* To give the end user clear feedback if the input is invalid.
+* To give the user of the command line interface a good error message if the input is invalid.
+* To give the developer of the command line interface a good error message if there's a configuration problem.
 * To print usage text that looks similar to a GNU man page, when the `--help` parameter is passed.

-### User feedback is important.
+## Introduction

-To clarify these goals, we're going to write a simple command line utility that copies a file.
+For starters, let's write a program that copies a file.

 ````java
 public class CopyFile {